 Distance, direction and elapsed time relative to the original ringing record are also provided.
 Full details of the coding scheme are available here.

-The application procedure is provided here.
+Please use the application procedure, which is provided here.